vinta/awesome-python/README.md

 *Libraries for building command-line application.*

 * Command-line Application Development
-    * [cement](http://builtoncement.com/) - Cement provides a light-weight and fully featured foundation to build anything from single file scripts to complex and intricately designed applications.
+    * [cement](http://builtoncement.com/) - Providing a light-weight and fully featured foundation to build anything from single file scripts to complex and intricately designed applications.
     * [click](http://click.pocoo.org/) - A package for creating beautiful command line interfaces in a composable way.
     * [cliff](http://docs.openstack.org/developer/cliff/) - A framework for creating command-line programs with multi-level commands.
     * [Clime](http://clime.mosky.tw) – Clime lets you convert any module into a multi-command CLI program without any configuration.